The strategic way to determine what to keep doing, what to pause & what to stop altogether to avoid burnout.

 Here’s the difference between prioritisation and ruthless prioritisation, and how you can start making it a habit to relieve anxiety and reduce the risk of burning out.

-Of course, the first time you do this will take more time but it will take less and less time as time goes on.
+Of course, the first time you do this could take more time, but it will take less and less time as time goes on.
 That was a mouthful but you get what I’m saying.
-(If you want help, our team can do an hour session with you to get you started).
+(If you want help, our team can do a session with you to get you started).

 Now that you have your list of activities and approximately how much time you’re spending on each, let’s gather some insights!